PHOTOX/ABIN/interfaces/MACE/README.md

 | `mace_mpi_milisleep` | Integer | `50` | Sleep interval (milliseconds) when polling for the MACE port or results. |

 See `sample_inputs/input.in.mace` for a template.

+## MACE License
+The provided MACE model (MACE-OFF23_medium.model) is downloaded from the [MACE-OFF GitHub repository](https://github.com/ACEsuit/mace-off) and is licensed under the [Academic Software License Agreement (ASLA)](https://github.com/ACEsuit/mace-off/blob/main/LICENSE.md).

+Note that this is not our model and we are not responsible for its performance or any issues related to its use.
+The purpose of its inclusion here is to provide a working example of how to use MACE with ABIN.

+For full terms and conditions, please refer to the [MACE-OFF GitHub repository](https://github.com/ACEsuit/mace-off).